rdsea/sys4bigml/tutorials/MLServing/README.md

 ### Model replacement

+Given the IoT concept, the data may come from many different sources and its characteristics or distributions would change unpredictably, it is of great importance to monitoring the whole system then we would know when we should refresh our models or when our models can not fit the data anymore, so that we can replace them to ensure the quality of service.
+Hence, an elastic ML platform must be able to provide flexible services base on user's requirements about accuracy, underlying resource and so on, then it allow user to update, retrain or event replace ML model for different purposes.

-Besides, with a low dimensional model in our experience, the linear regression may apply BFGS algorithm for more efficiency and lower memory requirements.
+With a low dimensional model in our experience, the linear regression may apply BFGS algorithm for more efficiency and lower memory requirements.
 Hence we can replace the current model by the one implemented in folder: LR_BFGS.
 Again, we can build, train and deploy new model without interrupting current service.

 ```bash
     $ cd ../LR_BFGS
     $ pio-docker build --verbose